 Glow In The Dark Pacifier: MAM Night Pacifier

 A pacifier can be a game-changing way to soothe baby when they’re upset or agitated.
 They can also really help babies fall asleep faster.
 But here’s the thing: they tend to drop out of a baby’s mouth during the night.
 Picture this: your child is sleeping peacefully with their pacifier when it just naturally falls out (or they spit it out).
 It may be a delayed reaction, or it could happen right away, but at some point, your baby will realize it’s gone and start crying for it.
 They either can’t retrieve it on their own, or they can’t find it in the dark.

 That’s precisely why you may want a MAM Night Pacifier, which conveniently glows in the dark.
 Baby can see it clearly in the middle of the night, and when they’re able to grab it, they can do so and (hopefully) put themselves back to sleep.

-MAM Night Pacifiers (2 Pack, 1 Sterilizing Pacifier Case), MAM Pacifiers 0-6 Months, Best Pacifier for Breastfed Babies, Glow in the Dark Pacifier, Baby Boy Pacifier
+MAM Night Pacifiers (2 Pack, 1 Sterilizing Pacifier Case), MAM Pacifiers 0-6 Months for Baby Boy, Best Pacifier for Breastfed Babies, Glow in the Dark Pacifier, Baby Pacifiers

 The MAM Night Pacifier glows in the dark so baby can retrieve it themselves to fall back asleep.